street-lab-tech/street-whisper-app/README.md

 # STREET Whisper Transcription App

-Link to the original repository pertaining to the scripts for the models: https://github.com/carmen-chau/StreetWhisperCode
+Link to the original repository containing the scripts for the models: https://github.com/carmen-chau/StreetWhisperCode